 Fast forward a couple of years and the range has expanded.
 Nell and Oscar are married.
-The team has grown, and thanks to being featured in WIRED, are now called BearMade, they got our name wrong and it stuck.
+The team has grown, and thanks to being featured in WIRED, we’re now called BearMade.
+They got our name wrong, and it stuck.

-Thanks for taking the time to learn more about how BearMade was born and why we make bags for people who love the outdoors.
+Thanks for taking the time to learn more about how BearMade was born and why we make bags for wildish people.

 The story of BearMade is heavily tied to my (Oscar) relationship with Nell.
 Had we not had a chance encounter in a Hampshire coffee shop back in 2018, then BearMade likely would not exist.
 During that first encounter, I somehow managed to convince Nell to come fly fishing with me.

 At the time I was working as a fly fishing guide in Hampshire and Nell had just moved to the UK from Australia.
 She wasn't working at the time, but was, and still is a Veterinarian.

 So a couple of days after our chance meeting, we met on the river.
 In those first few hours we spent together, Nell mentioned that she had previously tried to take up fly fishing but had found the amount of kit and flies she supposedly needed so overwhelming and confusing, that she had given up before she even started.

 This got my mind going.
 I had always known that fly fishing wasn't an easy sport to take up, but had not thought so much about the complexity of equipment being a big barrier to starting out.

 So I started to think about how we could solve that problem.